Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

 In this article, the surface of interest is the cut-surface $\hat X_n$.
 By Proposition \ref{P:cut}, we see that $\hat X_n$ is homeomorphic to a $g=\lfloor (n+2)/2 \rfloor$ hole torus with one (if $n$ is even) or two (if $n$ is odd) punctures.
 Thus, the fundamental group $\pi_1(\hat X_n)$ is isomorphic to a free group $\mathbb{Z}*\mathbb{Z}* \cdots *\mathbb{Z}$, repeated $n+2$-times.

 We illustrate our choice of generators and reading curves in Figure \ref{F:gen}.
 In this figure, the middle horizontal line passing through all cross-caps will be removed, and the outside circle will be identified with the antipodal points.
 For our purpose, it is convenient to use the vertical curves passing through each exceptional curve as the set of generators and the middle horizontal curves inside each exceptional curve as reading curves, as shown in Figure \ref{F:gen}.
 In other words, if a curve passes through each labeled cross-cap from top to bottom, it will get the positive power of the corresponding generator, and if a curve passes through the cross-cap from bottom to top, the corresponding generator has the negative power.
+Since $\hat F_n$ does not have a fixed point, we need to conjugate a path between the base point and its image to determine the image of any oriented curve under $\hat F_n$.
+Since the relative locations of exceptional lines $L_t, L_x, L_y$, $M_t,M_x,M_y$ and the removed invariant cubic are importnat to us, we will use the point $p$ discussed in Remark \ref{R:basept} as the base point and use the path $\gamma_*$ to move $q:=\hat F_n (p)$ back to the base point.
+Since $\gamma_*$ is disjoint from all exceptional curves, we can determine the image of simple closed curve using reading curves as in \cite{Kim-Klassen}.

 We will determine the induced action on the fundamental group by calculating the class of the image of each generator under $\hat F_n$.
 Since $F_n$ preserves the invariant cubic, to determine the image of a curve $ \subset \hat X_n$ under $\hat F_n$, we may use the image under $F_n$ on $X_n$.
 It is worth pointing out that the mapping $F_n$ is determined by the three exceptional lines and the restriction map on the invariant cubic.
 (See \cite{McMullen:2007, Diller:2011}.)
 This makes the computation of the induced action of $\hat F_n$ straightforward.